Negligence and car hire

 First Car Rental also offers an Executive product through some channels that waives the responsibility amount altogether and you would therefore not pay anything towards accident damage, but not in the event of negligence.

 Concludes Nortje, "SAVRALA revisited all its members' terms & conditions a few years ago to ensure that they were fair and standard across the board.
-Here are a few other exclusions that car hire industry leaders list under onerous clauses, often referred to as "gross negligence" clauses.
+Here are a few other exclusions that car hire industry leaders list under onerous clauses, often referred to as "negligence" clauses.
 Listed below is an extract from First Car Rental's Terms & Conditions, which is highlighted in fuchsia purple on the copy of Terms and conditions customers' sign and not fine print, as it is with some competitors."